Should I Invest In Ethereum Classic? Is It A Good Investment?

-With different advantages, such as its unaltered nature and limited supply that can enhance scarcity and demand, Ethereum Classic could be a good investment in 2021.
+With different advantages, such as its unaltered nature and limited supply that can enhance scarcity and demand, Ethereum Classic could be a good investment.

 Even ETC Google searches lag behind compared to other coins.
-Google searches for Ethereum, on the other hand, are on the rise, “eclipsing search interest during the height of the last Ether (ETH) bull run” (as stated by Coin Telegraph).
+Google searches for Ethereum, on the other hand, are on the rise, “eclipsing search interest during the height of the last Ether (ETH) bull run”, as stated by the Cointelegraph.

-Ethereum Classic is also a major target of online attacks, which is damaging to ETC’s image itself.
-Many believe that unless Ethereum Classic switches to proof-of-stake consensus, attacks may continue.
+Ethereum Classic has also been a major target of online attacks, which is damaging to ETC’s image.
+Many believe that unless Ethereum Classic switches to proof of stake these attacks may continue.

 In the end, it’s only up to you to decide if you should invest in Ethereum Classic.
 Remember that apart from holding, you can also start trading ETC and take advantage of both upward and downward price changes.

 Read Also: How to Invest in Ethereum Classic

 eToro – Best Broker to Buy Ethereum Classic

 eToro have proven themselves trustworthy within the crypto industry over many years – we recommend you try them out.